erfanium/fastify-telegraf/README.md

 ```

 ### Note
-Use fastify-telegraf@1.0.1 for telegraf v3 (if there's problem)
+Use fastify-telegraf@1.0.1 for telegraf v3

 ## License